What Does a Sterile Processing Tech Do? (Duties, Salary, & FAQs)

 3. Work as an extern: An externship provides a valuable opportunity to gain practical, hands-on experience in the role of an SPT.
 Some certification programs require an externship, but to begin working in sterile processing, an externship isn’t required.

 4. Earn a certification: It isn’t always required, but if you’re a Certified Registered Central Service Technician (CRCST), you become more desirable to employers.
-You can also earn more—CRCSTs earn from $19.95 (25th percentile) to $34.38 (75th percentile) per hour.
 To get certified, you need to pass an exam given by either:

 - Healthcare Sterile Processing Association (HSPA)